SmolBeanPatrina/Smart-Alarm-Clock/README.md

 2. The program waits until the time matches your designated alarm time.
 3. It plays a jingle and waits for the photoresistor to detect a high frequency.
 4. If it doesn't detect for a long period of time, it will send an email using postfix.

+## Additional Information

+This project was completed in ENSC 351 at Simon Fraser University from September-December 2023.
+Originally developed by Patrina Cheung, Alex Su, Viraj Patel, and Zhaofeng Jiang Report from the orignal project can be found [here](ENSC351_Final_Project_Write-Up_Guide.pdf)